-Exhaust stacks for such equipment as laboratory hoods shall be designed to emit at 1. the highest point away from the new structure, and in particular away from fresh air

-- intakes.
-Additionally, care shall be taken to consider patterns of air flow and emissions as they relate to the surrounding buildings. - 2.
-In phased projects, motors, fans, coils, pumps, and filters installed in later phases shall match the manufacturer, style, rough-in, and mounting of similar components installed in the first phase.
+- 1. Building HVAC design must comply with the latest revisions of the Energy Conservation Design Standard for New State Buildings.
+Project Architect and Project Engineer shall prepare and submit forms for compliance verification. - 2.
+Exhaust stacks for such equipment as laboratory hoods shall be designed to emit at the highest point away from the new structure, and in particular away from fresh air intakes.
+Additionally, care shall be taken to consider patterns of air flow and emissions as they relate to the surrounding buildings. - 3.
+In phased projects, motors, fans, coils, pumps, and filters installed in later phases shall match the manufacturer, style, rough-in, and mounting of similar components installed in the first phase. - 4.
+Split air handling systems are required for all IDF/MDF rooms and elevator rooms.